Keidan/HexViewer/specs/Manual Tests/Open file from file manager.md

 - The `Save` menu is disabled.

 **Note: If the open area is the entire file, the opening of the file is considered a normal opening (not a partial opening).**
+**Note 2: If the file to be opened is empty, the application will open this file WITHOUT the partial view but the `Save` menu will be disabled.**